Welcome to our Sixth Form.

 Johnny Sturgeon, Head Boy 2018-19

-For entry into Year 12, a pupil is required to achieve a minimum of Grade C (or Grade 4 in the reformed subjects) in at least six GCSE subjects including Mathematics and English Language.
+For entry into Year 12, a pupil is required to achieve a minimum of Grade 6 in at least five GCSE subjects and at least Grade 5 in GCSE Mathematics and English Language.
 In addition, a pupil must reach the published requirements for entry onto his proposed course of study, which are set out on the subject pages below and in the Sixth Form Information Booklet.